 While each home installation is different we try to make this process as easy for you as possible.

-Once you have ordered your fibre broadband service from your retailer and all required consents have been granted, most connections will then be completed over three visits to your home.
+Once you have ordered Enable fibre broadband from your internet service provider and all required consents have been granted, most connections will then be completed over three visits to your home.